-Although the Company was able to complete most of the housing units scheduled for delivery in 2020, the pandemic affected the operations of several contractors, with some being forced to terminate their operations.
+Although the Company was able to complete most of the housing units scheduled for delivery in 2021, the Covid-19 pandemic affected the operations of several contractors, with some being forced to cease their operations completely.
 This resulted in the takeover of several construction works, particularly several rows of townhouses in Pacific Grand Townhomes.
 However, bidding and awarding of units for construction continue, as the Company aims to fulfill delivery of units on time, as promised to buyers and despite the difficulties brought about by the pandemic.
-Furthermore, in order to assist the marketing efforts in Wellford Homes Malolos, the Company aims to complete all model houses before the end of 2021, including interior design and landscaping.
+Furthermore, the Company has completed the construction, interior design works, and landscaping of all the model houses in Wellford Homes Malolos, in its bid to improve sales take-up of the project.

-The Company will start the construction of Wellford Residences - Mactan by the third quarter of 2021.
-The first tower will have 80 condominium units and is expected to be completed by 2022.
+The Company also recently awarded the construction of Wellford Residences - Mactan, which will commence by the second quarter of 2022.
+The first residential tower and amenity building are expected to be completed by 2024.